 12. The Committee also considered other suggestions and other possible elements of the scale methodology.
-The Committee's review of large scale-to-scale changes in rates of assessment and discontinuity, annual recalculation and the inclusion of the indicators of 2020 and 2021 in the scale methodology is detailed in chapter III B. The Committee decided to further study these issues in the light of guidance from the General Assembly.
+The Committee's review of large scale-to-scale changes in rates of assessment and discontinuity, annual recalculation and safeguard measures is detailed in chapter III B. The Committee decided to further study these issues in the light of guidance from the General Assembly.

-13. In order to be able to identify the impact of new data on the scale of assessments for the period 2022-2024, including decisions on data and conversion rates but excluding proposals for changes to the scale methodology, the Committee decided to consider the application of the new data to the methodology used in preparing the current scale.
-The results are shown in chapter III, section D of the Committee's report for information.
+13. In order to be able to identify the impact of new data on the scale of assessments for the period 2022-2024, the Committee decided to consider the application of the new data to the methodology used in preparing the current scale.
+The results are shown in Annex IV of the Committee's report for information.